Share of fossil gas in global electricity (%)

 The 'golden age' of gas is over

-For the IEA’s 1.5 degree pathway, unabated fossil gas power generation must not rise any further this decade, and fall rapidly thereafter.
+According to the IEA Net Zero Emissions scenario, gas would account for 13% of the global power mix in 2030.
+To be on this path, gas generation must fall by 3% every year from 2021 to 2030.
 The IEA says OECD countries must have net zero power sectors by 2035, and the rest of the world’s electricity must reach net zero by 2040.
-Countries should now make clear targets for ending the use of gas in their power sectors, unless it can be combined with CCS (Carbon Capture and Storage).
+Countries should now make clear targets for ending the use of gas in their power sectors, with only a small role expected for gas with CCS (Carbon Capture and Storage).